 Seed should be tested for disease presence and if necessary, treated with a fungicide seed treatment.

 No variety is currently completely resistant to net blotch but some are moderately resistant which should reduce disease impact greatly.
-Cultivar resistance for winter barley ranges from 3-7 in the AHDB Recommended List for cereals and oilseeds.
+Cultivar resistance for winter barley ranges from 4-6 in the AHDB Recommended List.
 Currently the most resistant cultivars include Craft, KWS Hawking, California, Valerie, SY Thunderbolt, SY Kingston and KWS Feeris.

 Nitrogen applications should be managed to avoid elevated N levels, which encourage the disease.